 For the brightness and richness of the taste of dishes, you should use spices.
 It has been proven that adding just 6 grams of herbs and spices to the daily diet improves the elasticity of blood vessels.
 Bright notes of spices make familiar dishes tastier without overdoing them with harmful salt.

 One floor above are foods that should be eaten at least two times a week.
-It’s fish and seafood, ideally directly from the sea if they are still there.
-Did you know that our children are the last generation to have access to wild sea fish?
-Yes, unfortunately, we ate everything.
+It's fish and seafood, ideally directly from the sea if they are still there.
+By the way, did you know that our children are the last generation to have access to wild sea fish?
+Yes, we ate almost everything.

 If you live far from the Mediterranean, you don’t have to worry about fish varieties.
 Any marine fish, especially fish from the northern seas, is a rich source of high-quality protein, minerals, and omega-3 and omega-6 fatty acids.
 Salmon, mackerel, sardines, herring, trout, and sea bass are real treasures for our health.